 Frequently Asked Questions About 336 Area Code NC

-What are the main cities in the 336 area code?
+What is the main economic driver in the 336 area code?

 Sabrina